WARE-dev750/DeFi-core/README.md

 Regular DeFi: Your wallet → Uniswap → blockchain explorer.
 Everyone sees exactly who you are, what you traded, how much, and when.

-NOFACE: Your wallet → NOFACE vault → private economy → fresh wallet.
+VielFI: Your wallet → VielFI vault → private economy → fresh wallet.
 The connection between entry and exit is mathematically impossible to trace.

 This is not just a UX feature.
 It is a mathematical guarantee enforced by Zero-Knowledge proofs.